-VIP tickets to Elbow at the O2 Arena.
+VIP tickets to Elbow at the O2.
 The mark of both a true influencer and a friend of Russell Brand.

-As I head back from the O2 Arena, reading messages from friends and colleagues asking what I'm doing with Russell Brand, I'm astounded.
-Whether the fake PA, the tailored photos, the completely off-Brand selection of cheese pizzas, beers, and socks we enjoyed, or the simple fact that a Google search would have told you that Russell Brand has a gig in Hull this very night, there have been so many opportunities for people to call bullshit on this story.
+Heading back from the O2 Arena, reading messages from friends and colleagues asking what I'm doing with Russell Brand, I'm astounded.
+Whether the fake PA, the tailored photos, the completely off-Brand selection of cheese pizzas, beers and socks we enjoyed, or the simple fact that a google search would have told you Russell Brand has a gig in Hull this very night, there have been so many opportunities for people to call bullshit on this story.
 But they didn't.
 Evidently, the power of celebrity is strong.

-I wake up to a cellphone pressed into my temple, vibrating.
+I wake up to a mobile pressed into my temple, vibrating.
 "Is this Ben?" says the stern voice on the other end.
-"How long have you been working for Russell because I’ve been working with him for ten years."
+"How long have you been working for Russell, because I’ve been working with him for ten years."

 Unfortunately, I can't comment any further on this matter.